ehmicky/preferred-node-version/README.md

 This looks for any [`.nvmrc`](https://github.com/nvm-sh/nvm#nvmrc) or [`package.json` (`engines.node` field)](https://docs.npmjs.com/files/package.json#engines)
-in the current directory, parent directories or home directory.
+in the current directory, parent directories or home directory. `nvm` aliases are resolved to regular `"major.minor.patch"` version strings.

 This also looks for any [`.node-version`](https://github.com/jasongin/nvs#automatic-switching-per-directory),